ellakoa/postcard-poem/content/posts/a-stick-and-a-float.md

   Navigate flat marshes under vast skies
   watch a myriad of birds dip and dive
-  See a sudden dart of electric blue of a kingfisher vanishing from view
+  See a dart of electric blue
+  of a kingfisher vanishing from view

   Spy grey herons on spindly legs